dimitriwauters/PANDI/README.md

 >This option must be activated with the `--first_bytes` parameter on `launch.py` or by modifying the `docker-compose.yml` file by adding `panda_first_bytes=True` in the environment variables.
 > This option will need the help of machine learning to give the result.

-TODO
+This option extract the first 64 bytes executed by the sample.
+This is not necessarily the bytes located at the address pointer by the entry point in the header of the PE, as this can be evaded.
+For example, with TLS (Thread Local Storage) callbacks, a malware can execute some code before executing the code pointed by the entry point.
+This can be used by some malware to evade debugging.

+This option detect the real first bytes executed by the sample and allow to detect this kind of escaping behavior.

 ## Output (results)
 An output directory containing the data collected under the name `ouput` is created when the analysis ends.
-This directory contains a subfolder for each sample analysed, with the name of the sample as the name of the subfolder.
+This directory contains a sub-folder for each sample analysed, with the name of the sample as the name of the sub-folder.
 These results can be read easily as they are packed with the python module `pickle` but a script is provided for convenience.
 This script is called `output_read.py` and take the name of the sample you want to analyse in parameter.
 It will then print the result collected by each activated option during the analysis.

-## Evaluation - Examples
-TODO

 ## Improvements
-TODO

 ### Exact Unpacked Entry-Point Detection
-Currently, the entry-point of the unpacked program is detected but this detection is not precise.
+Currently, the entry-point of the unpacked program is detected (if only packed once) but this detection is not precise.
 As not every instruction is observed to reduce the process time, the exact entry-point can happen between two lookups.
 This means that the analysis will detect an approximation of the entry-point (for example 1000 instructions later) but not the exact one.